metaplex-foundation/js/README.md

 const myNfts = await metaplex.nfts().findNftsByOwner(metaplex.identity().publicKey);
 ```

-Similarly to `findNftsByMintList`, the returned `Nft`s will not have their JSON metadata nor their `MasterEdition` loaded.
+Similarly to `findNftsByMintList`, the returned `Nft`s will not have their JSON metadata nor their edition account loaded.

 ### findNftsByCreator